davimmt/study/resumos/aws-certifications-overview.md

     - Selecting the most appropriate and right number of resource types, analyzing spend over time
     - Scaling to meet business needs without overspending

+## Solution Architect Associate Concepts
+### Placement groups:
+   - **Cluster** – packs instances close together inside an Availability Zone.
+Used for HPC, low-latency network performance necessary for tightly-coupled node-to-node communication.

+   - **Partition** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+Used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

+   - **Spread** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
 ---

 ## Main Technologies